frankiesardo/tripod/README.md

 ## Differences from pedestal

 - No verbs (get, post etc.).
 A route table maps a path to a handler.
-If using with Ring, it's up to you to define a handler that deals with potentially multiple verbs.
+If using with Ring, it's up to you to define a handler that deals with potentially multiple verbs (I strongly suggest Liberator).
+On the frontend verbs make no sense.
-In ClojureScript verbs make no sense so a handler is called

 - ClojureScript support.
 A handler function must return a context with a response but since this is no http it's up to you how you want to model your routing logic.